petersilva/drobo-utils/README.txt

            still work.

+Firmware manipulation:
+   The line mode interface has two commands to deal with firmware, fwcheck will tell you if an upgrade is required. fwupgrade will do the work.
+It takes a few minutes, and prints a status you you can see how it is progressing.  have patience.

+   Before you start, please any file systems using the Drobo so that one is free to re-start it once the firmware is loaded.

+root@pepino:/home/peter/drobo/drobo-utils/trunk# drobom fwupgrade

+   validateFirmware start...
+Magic number validated.
+Good.
+484 + 2937552 = 2938036 length validated.
+Good.
+CRC from header: 4260378881, calculated using python zlib crc32: 398201869 yeah, the header CRCs do not match.
+For now they never do ... ignoring it.
+CRC for body from header: 1852877921, calculated: 1852877921 32 bit Cyclic Redundancy Check correct.
+Good. validateFirmware successful...
+writeFirmware: i=484, start=484, last=2938036 fw length= 488

+wrote  32768  bytes... total: 33252
+wrote  32768  bytes... total: 66020
+	.
+	.
+	.
+wrote  32768  bytes... total: 2720228
+wrote  32768  bytes... total: 2752996
+wrote  32768  bytes... total: 2785764
+wrote  32768  bytes... total: 2818532
+wrote  32768  bytes... total: 2851300
+wrote  32768  bytes... total: 2884068
+wrote  32768  bytes... total: 2916836
+wrote  21200  bytes... total: 2938036
+writeFirmware Done.  i=2938036, len=2938036
+root@pepino:/home/peter/drobo/drobo-utils/trunk#

+   when it's done, you can check if it worked using:

+   root@pepino:/home/peter/drobo/drobo-utils/trunk# drobom status
+   /dev/sdf 00% full - ['New firmware installed']

+   If the status is like that, then do:

+   root@pepino:/home/peter/drobo/drobo-utils/trunk# drobom standby

+   lights will flash etc... wait until Drobo goes dark.
+   Wait another five seconds, then un-plug the USB / connector.

+   Plug it back in, and wait 10 seconds. it should start up with the latest firmware available for your drobo.

+   The drobom commands, like DRI's dashboard, will only permit you to get the latest and greatest firmware and upgrade.  if you don't mind using python, you can also load arbitrary firmware files like so:

+   #!/usr/bin/python
+   import Drobo
+   l=Drobo.Drobo("/dev/sdf")
+   if l.PickFirmware("/home/peter/.drobo-utils/v1.10.tdf"):
+      l.writeFirmware()
+   else:
+      print 'failed to validate firmware'

 Caveats:
    droboview isn't suited to run continuously for long periods, as it has a memory leak...  total foot print starts out at 32M